tmonoi/mongo-standard-schema/README.md

 ## Type Inference

-One of the most powerful features of mongo-standard-schema is automatic type inference.
+One of the most powerful features of safe-mongo is automatic type inference.
 You don't need to manually define TypeScript interfaces - they are automatically derived from your validation schemas.

 ### How It Works